 Though popular in the past, surgical treatment for hyperthyroidism is now not done often.
 The following are situations in which surgical treatment may be appropriate to consider:

-Surgery is a permanent cure for hyperthyroidism in 90% of cases.
+Surgery is a permanent cure for hyperthyroidism in all most all cases.
 But, surgery may result in hypothyroidism, a condition that requires ongoing medical treatment and medicine.
 Uncommon complications include:

 If you are considering surgery, be sure to choose an experienced surgeon.